Honest Answers From Your South Carolina Personal Lawyer

 You May Need a Legal Team Member

 You’ve hopefully surrounded yourself with a medical care team you trust to protect and preserve your ability to recover medically.
 You should take just as much care to surround yourself with a legal team you trust to help you recover legally.
 If you’ve got questions about how we can help protect you legally for a brain injury from an accident, call toll free 888-230-1841 or fill out a Get Help Now form.

 What is a concussion, and what are the symptoms?

-A concussion can result from just a bump on the head in auto or motorcycle or trucking accidents, trip and fall or slip and falls, and work accidents.
+A concussion can result from just a bump on the head in car wrecks, motorcycle crashes or trucking accidents, trip and fall or slip and falls, and work accidents.
 It is considered a “mild” traumatic brain injury (TBI).
 But a concussion’s symptoms and consequences can be anything but mild.

 A Wise Doctor Defines Concussion in Terms We Can Easily Understand